SR&ED Lease Expenditures Policy

 4.1 Lease or sale

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 4.2 Software and software licences

 An expenditure for software or software licences may be considered an SR&ED capital expenditure or a current lease expenditure depending on the facts of the case.
-For more information on this subject, please refer to the SR&ED Capital Expenditures Policy.
+For more information on this subject, refer to the SR&ED Capital Expenditures Policy.

 4.3 Specific lease expenditures allowed